ittybittyapps/Live-Activity-Example/README.md

 This project is used in a talk given by [James Warren](https://github.com/JamesW-iOS) at an [Itty Bitty Apps](https://www.ittybittyapps.com) "lunch and learn" about how to build iOS 16 Live Activities.

-A recording of the talk is available [here](https://youtu.be/JZ8-vkNLfuw).
+A recording of the talk is available [on YouTube](https://youtu.be/JZ8-vkNLfuw).

 ## Required Tools